tekinosman/cloze-sequence/README.md

 # Cloze Sequence

-Simple Anki template for memorization of lists, enumerations and procedures.
+Anki template for memorization of lists, enumerations and procedures.
 Very similar to the builtin cloze functionality, with the difference being that:

 - Only one card is created per cloze and thus all items are reviewed in the same session.
-- Cloze items are revealed (and hidden) by directly clicking on them.
+- Cloze items are toggled by directly clicking on them.
 - There is no order of review.
-Can be sequential or totally random.
+Can be sequential or random.

 ## Installation